-The time limit for initiating review proceedings under the Remedies Regulations is 30 calendar days after the applicant was notified of the decision, or knew or ought to have known of the alleged infringement.
+There are very strict time limits under the Remedies Regulations.
+The time limit is 30 calendar days after the applicant was notified of the decision, or knew or ought to have known of the alleged infringement.
 An application for a declaration that the contract is ineffective must be made within six months after the conclusion of the relevant contract.